-Safety remains a top priority for us and our patients.
-You have enough to worry about in life and don’t need to add dental x-rays to the list.
-The main concerns that we hear from patients are often cancer-related.
+Safety remains a top priority for us and our Langley patients.
+You have enough to worry about in life and don’t need to add dental radiographs to the list.
+Sometimes the main concerns that we hear from patients are cancer-related.

 Imagine having a CT scan of your entire body.
-When compared to a dental x-ray, the CT scan produces 800 times more radiation.
-Dental x-rays produce the same amount of radiation that you would experience on a 1-to-2-hour flight.
+When compared to an x-ray, the CT scan produces 800 times more radiation.
+Dental x-rays produce the same amount of radiation that you would experience on a 1-to-2 hour flight.

 So, to help put your mind at ease:

-- Dental x-rays produce very low levels of radiation
+- Dental x-rays digital equipment produce very low levels of radiation

 - You're exposed to more radiation in a plane for over 3 hours than in our dental chairs